Detection of astrophysical gravitational wave sources by TianQin and LISA: Extreme mass ratio inspirals

-\textit{Luminosity distance:} In \fref{fig:emri_ddl}, we show the relative error in the luminosity distance $D_L$.
+\textit{Luminosity distance:} In \fref{fig:emri_ddl}, we show the relative error in the luminosity distance $D_L$ for EMRIs.
 As for the mass, the detection accuracy in LISA is significantly better than in TianQin.
 For TianQin, the error remains below 0.1 for $z\lesssim0.35$ while for LISA and the joint detection -- that closely follows LISA's behavior -- the error remains below 0.1 up to redshifts of almost one.
 In contrast, at redshift one the error in TianQin goes up to almost 0.3.
-For higher redshifts, the detection error increases further, although, it should be also noted that for these distances the SNR in TianQin is well below ten while for LISA and the joint detection, it approaches the detection threshold of EMRIs~\cite{babak_gair_2017}.
+For higher redshifts, the detection error increases further, although, it should be also noted that for these distances the SNR in TianQin is well below the detection threshold of 20 while for LISA and the joint detection, it is only slightly below the detection threshold~\citep{babak_gair_2017}.
 For the highest distance considered ($D_L=10\,{\rm Gpc}$, $z\approx1.9$) the error in LISA/the joint detection goes up to 0.2 while for TianQin it reaches almost 0.7.
+We see that the luminosity distance of EMRIs can be detected with relatively good accuracy, even when the SNR is close to or below the detection threshold.
+We attribute this behavior to EMRIs emitting a high number of multiple modes which allow resolving the degeneracy between the luminosity distance and other parameters (e.g., total mass and inclination).

 \textit{Eccentricity:} The relative error in the eccentricity at the merger is shown in \fref{fig:emri_dem}.
-We see that the SNR in TianQin increases with a higher eccentricity because higher eccentricities induce higher modes and TianQin has a better sensitivity at higher frequencies than LISA.
-In LISA, in contrast, the SNR decreases when the eccentricity increases.
+We see that the SNR in TianQin increases with higher eccentricities because higher eccentricities induce higher modes and TianQin has a better sensitivity at higher frequencies than LISA.
+In LISA, in contrast, the SNR decreases when the eccentricity increases because the higher modes have frequencies outside of LISA's most sensitive band.
 However, LISA maintains a high SNR between 60 and 70 for all eccentricities while the SNR in TianQin ranges between 20 and 30.
 Therefore, the error in LISA is significantly smaller than in TianQin by a factor of around four going from $1.5\times10^{-2}$ for $e_m\approx0$ to $6.5\times10^{-5}$ for $e_m=0.5$.
 The joint detection once again follows the accuracy in LISA closely, although, for higher eccentricities, TianQin's contribution can lead to slightly better detection accuracy.
-However, in general, the error in the eccentricity is for all detection scenarios and eccentricities considered small enough that an accurate measurement of the eccentricity is possible.
+However, in general, the error in the eccentricity is for all detection scenarios and eccentricities considered, small enough that an accurate measurement of the eccentricity is possible.